 - 1 stick butter or margarine

-- For brownie base: mix brownie batter according to directions on package and divide amongst mini loaf pans.
-I filled 11 mini loaf pans, but you could probably fit the batter into 10.
+- For the brownie base, mix brownie batter according to directions on package and divide amongst mini loaf pans.
 Bake for 15 minutes.

 I call these brownie bites “fingers” because the loaf makes them long and rectangular (in the spirit of Eclair Fingers, I suppose).
 This dessert is not for the faint of heart.
 I serious chocolate addict will love these.
 Anyone that finds desserts too rich should probably stay away!